Hanoi Weather in February

 The weather in February becomes warmer than the weather in January with the average temperature from 15˚C (59˚F) to 21˚C (69.8˚F), but it is still cool enough to support a number of outdoor festivals.
 In general, the daily low temperature can drop down to 10˚C (50˚F), while the high temperature fluctuates between 14˚C (57.2˚F) and 29˚C (84.2˚F).

-Near Hoan Kiem Lake, Hanoi Old Quarter is worth to visit with many interesting things to discover.
-Besides walking, hiring a cyclo is another way to discover Hanoi Old Quarter.
+Near Hoan Kiem Lake, Hanoi Old Quarter is worth visiting with many interesting things to discover.
+Besides walking, hiring a cyclo is another way to discover Hanoi's Old Quarter.
 You have to pay about 100,000 VND (about 4.5 USD) for 1 or 2 person/ 1 hour.
-Hanoi Old Quarter with 36 streets including Jam Street, Sugar Street, Salt Street… is considered as the eternal soul of the city.
+Hanoi Old Quarter with 36 streets including Jam Street, Sugar Street, and Salt Street… is considered as the eternal soul of the city.

 Here are our best Hanoi tours to discover Hanoi in February:

-+ Hanoi Motorbike Tour : Hanoi Motorbike Tour brings you to the hidden world of Hanoi, from small alleys to beautiful architectural sites such as Tran Quoc Pagoda on West Lake, Temple of Literature, Hanoi Old Quarter, Hoan Kiem Lake, and Long Bien Bridge.
-Joining Hanoi Motorbike Tour, you will have an interesting food experience in Hanoi with "bia hoi" and many special street foods.
+• Hanoi Motorbike Tour: The Hanoi Motorbike Tour brings you to the hidden world of Hanoi, from small alleys to beautiful architectural sites such as Tran Quoc Pagoda on West Lake, Temple of Literature, Hanoi Old Quarter, Hoan Kiem Lake, and Long Bien Bridge.
+Joining the Hanoi Motorbike Tour, you will have an interesting food experience in Hanoi with "bia hoi" and many special street foods.

-+ Hanoi Scooter Tour : Like Hanoi Motorbike Tour gives you a chance to discover small corners of Hanoi.
-In the time of February, Hanoi becomes more colourful with the decoration for Tet holiday.
-So it is a good time for you to enjoy the beauty of Hanoi and Hanoi special foods.
+• Hanoi Scooter Tour: The Hanoi Motorbike Tour gives you a chance to discover the small corners of Hanoi.
+In the time of February, Hanoi becomes more colourful with the decoration for the Tet holiday.
+So it is a good time for you to enjoy the beauty of Hanoi and Hanoi's special foods.

-Hanoi in February is the time of Tet holiday, so you can have a chance to enjoy many kinds of Vietnamese specialities in this occasion such as Bánh Chưng, Bánh Tét, Dưa Hành…
+Hanoi in February is the time of the Tet holiday, so you can have a chance to enjoy many kinds of Vietnamese specialities on this occasion such as Bánh Chưng, Bánh Tét, Dưa Hành…

 February is considered the time of festivals all over the country.
-In this post, we will introduce you some famous festival you can visit around Hanoi.
+In this post, we will introduce you to some famous festivals you can visit around Hanoi.

 Bai Dinh Pagoda Festival